mbukowicz/mbukowicz.github.io/_posts/2020-07-26-replication-in-kafka.md

 ----------

-We have just touched upon the topic of replication in Kafka, but if you have around 37 minutes more to spare (or less with higher playback speeds ;)) then I recommend to [watch this talk by Jun Rao from Confluent](https://www.youtube.com/watch?v=li2aowPnezA).
+We have just touched upon the topic of replication in Kafka, but if you have around 37 minutes to spare then I recommend [watching this talk by Jun Rao from Confluent](https://www.youtube.com/watch?v=li2aowPnezA).
 Jun explores replication and leader election in great detail.